Variable data cells & system variables

 In this article we’ll talk about the different types of variables and how you can use them in your apps.

 In Honeycode, data cells are the primary means of referencing table data in your apps.
+They can also be used to pass data from one app screen to the next.
 There are two types of data cells: shared and variable.
 Note that variables cannot be used in list objects.

 Shared data cells